Skip to main content

 Gallery Shilla, Daegu, South Korea

-New Works, Slewe Gallery, Amsterdam
+New Works, Slewe Gallery, Amsterdam, Netherlands

-A Arte Studio Invernizzi, Mailand
+A Arte Studio Invernizzi, Milan, Italy

-Couvent de la Tourette, Éveux
+Couvent de la Tourette, Éveux, France

-Triangle Paintings, Galerie Tschudi, Zuoz
+Triangle Paintings, Galerie Tschudi, Zuoz, Switzerland

 Alan Charlton – Grid Paintings, Konrad Fischer Galerie, Düsseldorf